sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/02-devices-and-workstations-assessment.md

 ### Data loss prevention (DLP) policies are enforced for corporate devices and BYOD
 #### Apply recommended security settings

-**Are recommended security settings applied to Windows 10 and later devices to protect corporate data?**
+**Are recommended security settings applied to Windows 10 and later devices to protect corporate data?** (Score Initial)

 - Legacy: Windows 10 and later devices operate without the application of Microsoft-recommended security settings.
 This gap indicates a foundational lapse in security practices, leaving the organization vulnerable to threats due to insufficient protection mechanisms.
     - Indicators